AirWalk-Digital/ami-pipeline/README.md

 ## Overview
-This repository provides example of AMI Pipeline using set of Lambda functions and SSM automation, to create and deploy AMI image in ASG.
-It also contains configuartion for example ASG for which pipeline will be configured.
+This repository provides an example of an AMI Pipeline using a set of Lambda functions and SSM automation, to create and deploy an AMI image in an ASG.
+It also contains configuartion for an example ASG for which a pipeline will be configured.

 ## Deployment